Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 He always makes a sound when ready to attack.
 If he's close, he'll try to smack you.
 It requires a precise dodge timing to dodge it, but you can also try to walk away from him if he tries.
 Another attack is him throwing up objects at you.
 It's sort of difficult to dodge this one because of how fast they'll fly at you.
 You'll have more possibility to dodge its attack the further away you're from him.
 You can also drop down the arena or get in the upper floor to make him stop the attack while he's executing it.

-After the fight, you'll transition into a dance sequence.
+After the fight, you'll transition into Dance Mode.
 This one is the hardest in the game, and anytime you miss a button you'll lose health.
-The last parts in the dance are hard to do correctly, so they'll most likely cost you some health.
+The last parts of the song are hard to do correctly, so they'll most likely cost you some health.
 As long as you have enough health to go through this, you'll be fine.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248701.png">